New England Journal of Medicine November 10, 2016

 Bottom Line

-In patients with previously untreated metastatic NSCLC and high PD-L1 expression (TPS ≥50%), first-line monotherapy with pembrolizumab significantly improved progression-free and overall survival compared to standard platinum-based chemotherapy.
+In previously untreated patients with advanced non-small-cell lung cancer and PD-L1 expression on at least 50% of tumor cells, first-line pembrolizumab significantly prolonged progression-free and overall survival with fewer adverse events compared to platinum-based chemotherapy.

 Key Findings